 Think about what kind of hearing aids you need personally in terms of potential for water exposure

 If you live somewhere like the Southeastern United States or in an area near the equator, chances are your hearing aids will be exposed to excessive moisture from the humidity.
 In this case, it is probably a good idea to invest in hearing aids with relatively high IP ratings to ensure that you are not constantly taking them in to be repaired for water damage.

 Make sure to look into the warranty when you purchase a new set of hearing aids, as many of them will likely come with 1-year protection from loss or damage.
 It might be helpful to invest in an extended warranty if the company offers one, especially if you know you will be around water often for leisure or work purposes.

 For optimally working hearing aids, it is best to keep them dry

 Constantly keeping your hearing aids dry and clean can ensure that they work at their maximum capacity, allowing you to hear better.
 Besides dusting off your hearing aids every night, you can also open the battery compartment to allow for any moisture to evaporate before you need to use your hearing aids again the next morning.

-To get more information on the type of hearing aid that would be best for you specifically, you should consult your hearing specialist or make an appointment with a reputable hearing aid company.
+To get more information on the type of hearing aid that would be best for you specifically, you should consult your audiologist or make an appointment with a reputable hearing aid company.
 Remember, if you do not own waterproof hearing aids, try your best to keep your hearing aids from being exposed to excess moisture or from being submerged in water at all.